TylerGrantSmith/factory/README.md

 #> [1] 9
 ```

+Since the value of `exponent` is needed for the message, the promise is
+evaluated when the factory is invoked, and the resulting function is
+stable.

 While such factories are more stable, it’s easy to miss a `force`.
 And,
 in both of these cases, the resulting functions are difficult to
 understand as a user.